gpanders/zynqmp-boot-apps/zynqmp/boot/README.md

     $ make

+You can set the version of the device tree generator to be used with the `VER`
+variable:

+    $ make VER=2018.3

+It is recommended to use the same version as the version of Vivado you used to create your design.

 ## Install to SD card

 To install the output products to your SD card's boot partition, mount the